 Tip: Create a binder that contains emergency contact information, such as your doctor’s information, plus a list of medications you currently take to go along with your first-aid kit.

 To keep your new home running smoothly, here are some must-haves for new homeowners.

 - Tool kit: Having a tool kit will be helpful when setting up furniture or for future maintenance tasks.
-Some items to include are hammers, drills, screwdrivers, measuring tape and pliers.
+Some essential tools for homeowners are hammers, drills, screwdrivers, measuring tape and pliers.

 - Light bulbs: Have spare light bulbs on hand in case any lights need to be switched out.
 Purchase LED light bulbs that not only run efficiently but will cut down on your energy usage.